Azure/osdu-developer/docs/tutorials.md

 # How to deploy and test with Azure Cloud Shell

-This tutorial describe how to deploy and test the OSDU services using the Azure Cloud Shell.
+This tutorial describe how to deploy and test OSDU services using the Azure Cloud Shell.

 ### 1. Prepare your Cloud Shell Environment

-Persistant files in Azure Cloud Shell is recommended for non-ephermal sessions.
+It is recommended to use persistent files in Azure Cloud Shell for non-ephemeral sessions.

 - [How to Use Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/new-ui-shell-window)
 - [Persist Files in  Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage)